In this article

 CGT is payable when you sell something for a profit.
 For individuals, this tends to be possessions.
 For small business owners, it's paid if you sell or give away an asset, shares or your whole company.
 For example, if you dispose of land and buildings, fixtures and fittings, plant and machinery, shares and registered trademarks.

 In some circumstances, you may be able to claim entrepreneurs' relief to reduce the CGT you have to pay.
-If you qualify, you'll pay a lower CGT rate of 10% on the first £1m of gains.
+If you qualify, you'll pay a lower CGT rate of 14% on all gains on qualifying assets disposed of from 6 April 2025.

 This allowance is applied per person, rather than per business that you sell.